-This tells you the number of emergency room visits per 1,000 days of short-term care.
-There is usually a correlation between fewer emergency room visits and the quality of short-term care.
+This is the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is typically a correlation between having fewer emergency room visits and the overall quality of care.

 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percentage of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many argue that this is a reliable measure of a nursing home's rehabilitation services.
+This tells you the percentage of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of autonomy with activities of daily living typically correlates with superior rehabilitation services.